-Although I’m not on call this year, I’ve got quite a bit going on, so I’ve been practising some of my favourite tips and looking for new ones, though admittedly with mixed results!
-Here are some of the principles that I’ve been considering, and my hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season, whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 😀
+I’m not on call this year, so I’ll make sure to send positive vibes to everyone who is.
+Here are some of my favourite principles.
+We all have differently-shaped families and lives so I’m not under the illusion that these suggestions will be right for everyone … my hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season, whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 😀

 1. Cross everything off your list that can wait til next year.